Compositional optimization of quantum circuits for quantum kernels of support vector machines: Abstract

 \section{Abstract}

 While quantum machine learning (ML) has been proposed to be one of the most promising applications of quantum computing, how to build quantum ML models that outperform classical ML remains a major open question.
-Here, we demonstrate a {Bayesian} algorithm for constructing quantum kernels for support vector machines that adapts quantum gate sequences to data.
-The algorithm { increases the complexity of quantum circuits incrementally by appending quantum gates selected with} Bayesian information criterion as circuit selection metric and Bayesian optimization of the parameters of the { locally} optimal quantum circuits identified.
-The performance of the resulting quantum models for classification problems with a small number of training points significantly exceeds that of optimized classical models with conventional kernels.
+Here, we demonstrate a Bayesian algorithm for constructing quantum kernels for support vector machines that adapts quantum gate sequences to data.
+The algorithm increases the complexity of quantum circuits incrementally by appending quantum gates selected with Bayesian information criterion as circuit selection metric and Bayesian optimization of the parameters of the locally optimal quantum circuits identified.
+The performance of the resulting quantum models for the classification problems { considered here} significantly exceeds that of optimized classical models with conventional kernels.